 Skip to main content

-The average payday loan in the US last year was around $375, often taken out for 3-6 weeks.
-The rates charged and amount you can borrow may vary from state-to-state depending on legislation surrounding price caps and the number of loans you can take out.
-Whilst most Americans use payday loan products for one-off emergencies, some studies show that borrowers will use this product up to 4 times a year as a way to tide them over each month.
+The average payday loan in the US is around $375, often taken out for 2-4 weeks.
+The rates charged and amount you can borrow may vary from state to state depending on legislation surrounding price caps and the number of loans you can take out.
+Whilst most Americans use payday loan products for one-off emergencies, studies show that borrowers will use this product up to 8 times a year.

 Key Points: